Tubas118/bdd-java.2022-07/README.md

 ## IMPORTANT: use "--recurse-submodules" when cloning

-This project relies on using the `--recurse-submodules` switch when cloning the repo in order to retrieve the OpenAPI spec used in these examples.
+This project relies on on submodules and needs the `--recurse-submodules` switch when cloning the repo in order to retrieve the OpenAPI spec used in these examples.

 	git clone --recurse-submodules https://github.com/Tubas118/bdd-java.2022-07.git

+If a change occurs to the submodule project, run the following:

+	git submodule update

 In a real life project, there would be something like Nexus or JFrog to sync up with the OpenAPI spec, but that is not within the scope of these examples.